skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 ### Social crisis

-One question obsess us: Why do we need to work still more to access a correct standard of living, when we see the global wealth produced?
+One question obsess us: Why do we need to work more and more to access a correct standard of living, when we see the global wealth produced?